stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 * CDT is not a public library so the documentation was virtually non-existent.

-* Not being a compiler expert we didn't understand most of the terminology, attempting to extract the relevant information from the AST was a process of blind searching across mysteriously named fields and types.
+* Most of the terminology and logic means little to someone who is not a compiler expert, attempting to extract the relevant information from the AST was a process of blind searching across mysteriously named fields and types.

 * The AST also seems to require a lot of casting between different types of node that are all very similar but not quite the same.